megardn/PennLINC.github.io/docs/Basics/sshKeys.md

 When the public and private keys match up, the SSH server grants access without the need for a password.
 You can increase the security of your key pair even more by protecting the private key with an optional (but highly encouraged) passphrase.

-Note: If you are looking for information about setting up SSH keys in your DigitalOcean account, please refer to our [DigitalOcean product documentation on SSH Keys](https://docs.digitalocean.com/products/accounts/security/#ssh-keys)

 Step 1 --- Creating the Key Pair
 ------------------------------